Kobold: Other specialized kobolds

 Other than the mine spirit kobold above, there are others "house spirits" that haunt shops, ships, etc. places of various professions.

 The Klabautermann (cf. also below) is a kobold from the beliefs of fishermen and sailors of the Baltic Sea.
-Adalbert Kuhn recognized in northern Germany the form Klabåtersmanneken (syn.
+Adalbert Kuhn recognized in northern Germany the form Klabåtersmänneken (Note: Strictly speaking, Kuhn uses "small e over a" rather than "ä" here.) (syn.
 Pûkse) which haunted mills and ships, subsisted on the milk put out for them, and in return performed chores such as milking cows, grooming horse, helping the kitchen, or scrubbing the ship.

 The bieresel, sometimes called a type of kobold live in breweries and the beer cellars of inns or pubs, bring beer into the house, clean the tables, and wash the bottles, glasses and casks.
 The family must leave a can of beer, (Note: Kuhn&Schwartz (1848) under section "XVI.
 Dråk, kobold", translated by Thorpe under section "Dråk-Kobold-Fire-drake".) (cf. Hödfellow) and must treat the kobold with respect, never mocking or laughing at the creature.